 Our Favourite French Dishes

-A few of these are dishes that sound expensive to foreigners, but we actually found them quite affordable when we were travelling in Paris.
+A few of these dishes may sound expensive to foreigners, but we actually found them quite affordable when we were travelling in Paris.

 Duck Confit: Tasting this dish in Paris actually converted Dariece to a lover of duck.
 In a true, traditional duck confit, every part of the duck must be used to complete the dish.

 The method of cooking a proper confit is a centuries-old technique of preserving the meat through a salt curing process and then cooking it in its own fat.
-Unsurprisingly the end product is a crispy on the outside, tender on the inside, fall off the bone delicacy that is one of the countries finest dishes.
+Unsurprisingly, the end product is a crispy on the outside, tender on the inside, with a fall-off-the-bone delicacy that makes one of the country’s finest dishes.

-Beef Bourguignon: This hearty, delicious beef stew made with red wine, pearl onions, mushrooms and bacon is a total crowd-pleaser, but it’s a great meal to have on a cold evening in Paris, which is exactly when Dariece had it.
+Beef Bourguignon: This hearty, delicious beef stew made with red wine, pearl onions, mushrooms and bacon is a total crowd-pleaser.
+It’s a great meal to have on a cold evening in Paris, which is exactly when Dariece had it.

 Escargot: This is one that I haven’t been able to get Dariece to love, although she tried it in Paris and didn’t spit it out.
 The thought of eating snails completely turns most people off, but ever since I first had the delectable snails in pepper broth on the streets of Tangier in Morocco, I’ve been hooked.